sjentsch/lsjDocs/_pages/Ch12_Regression_07.rst

 has problems, *passing* the test (i.e., rejecting the null) doesn’t imply that the model is good!
 Why is that, you might be wondering?
-The answer to that can be found by looking at the coefficients for the multiple regression model we have already looked at in Section `Multiple linear regression
+The answer to that can be found by looking at the coefficients for the multiple regression model we have already looked at in section :doc:`Multiple linear regression
-<Ch12_Regression_05.html#multiple-linear-regression>`__ above, where the
-coefficients we got were:
+<Ch12_Regression_05>` above, where the coefficients we got were:

 .. code-block:: rout